Easy Rider| 1969

 OK, not entirely in sequence.

-The opening scene, of Billy (Dennis Hopper) and Wyatt (Peter Fonda) buying their coke wholesale in ‘Mexico’, was filmed at ‘La Contenta’, now the Red Arrow Emporium, 1302 Paseo Del Pueblo Norte in El Prado, just north of Taos, not in ‘Mexico’ but in New Mexico.
+The opening scene, of Billy (Dennis Hopper) and Wyatt (Peter Fonda) buying their coke wholesale in ‘Mexico’, was filmed at ‘La Contenta’, which stood at 1302 Paseo Del Pueblo Norte in El Prado, just north of Taos, not in ‘Mexico’ but in New Mexico.

 The cross-country journey proper, which follows much of the famed old Route 66, begins in LA.
 The profitable drugs sell-on (a cameo from legendary record producer, now convicted murderer, Phil Spector) was shot at Los Angeles International Airport (LAX), but from there on the movie was filmed on the hoof across the American southwest.

 The key scene of Wyatt tossing his Rolex to the ground was staged in Ballarat, east of Route 178, between Trona and Stovepipe Wells on the western edge of Death Valley.
-As you can see, there’s little left of this ghost town, apart from crumbling ruins, though there is now a little store where you can pick up the basics.
+As you can see, there’s little left of this ghost town (named after the Australian gold town), apart from crumbling ruins, though there is now a little store where you can pick up the basics.

 Route 66 has log since been superseded by modern highways but it can roughly be followed in dribs and drabs.

 Just to the east on I-40, they cross the Colorado River into Arizona at Topock, and its three bridges (the old Trails Arch Bridge is the one crossed in the opposite direction by the Joad family in John Ford’s 1940 film of The Grapes Of Wrath).